 About the author

-My neurodiverse ass spent a lot of time and energy in life on trying to pass as neurotypical.
+My neurodivergent ass spent a lot of time and energy in life trying to pass as neurotypical.

 But I’m just not.

-I’ve got a brain that’s wired a little differently thanks to my autism, but you know what?
+I’ve got a brain that’s wired a little differently, thanks to my 2e autism, but you know what?
 Different is my middle name!
-Okay, not literally, but you get the idea.
+(Okay, not literally, but you’re picking up what I’m putting down.)

 My unique perspective on the world may cause me to see things from a different angle than most folks, but I’ve come to embrace my quirks.